ManuelBellucci/appium-ios-win-boilerplate/README.md

 # 📱 iOS Automation Boilerplate

 > A comprehensive Windows-based iOS automation framework using Appium, WebDriverAgent, and go-ios for seamless iOS app testing and automation.
+This is a FULLY CUSTOMIZABLE base boilerplate and guide to set-up Appium on Windows.
+Something may seem hard for someone made so easy.
+From this, get your UI testing to another level and save time, only updating the scripts and panel.

 [![Platform](https://img.shields.io/badge/platform-iOS-blue.svg)](https://developer.apple.com/ios/)
 [![Framework](https://img.shields.io/badge/framework-Appium-green.svg)](https://appium.io/)